 The peer review process is used to assess scholarly articles.
-Experts in a discipline, from the author critique an article’s methodology, findings, and reasoning to evaluate it for possible publication in a journal.
+Experts in a discipline similar to the author critique an article’s methodology, findings, and reasoning to evaluate it for possible publication in a journal.
 Editors of scholarly journals use the peer-review process to decide which articles to publish, and the academic world relies on the peer review process to validate scholarly articles.

 Peer Review in 3 Minutes